Thursday afternoon, 17 July 1997

-The chocolate-lathered cake has a spongy yet thick texture made moist by all the chocolate sauce that’s seeped into it.
+The chocolate-lathered cake has a spongy yet thick texture.
+The chocolate sauce that’s seeped into it makes it extra moist.
 It’s pleasantly contrasted by the harder crunch of the candy bars; Mommy advises Celia to “break off a piece to eat with each bite.”
-After the kids stuff themselves into a sugar-induced coma and the older adults look ruefully at the still-sizable cake, it’s time for presents.
+After the kids stuff themselves into a sugar coma and the older adults ruefully regard the still-sizable cake, it’s time for presents.

 The modest haul has most of the staples an eight-year-old birthday girl would want.
-There’s Barbie dolls, some Lisa Frank posters and stickers, and a Talk n’ View Magic Mirror from Beauty in the Beast, but most of the presents go to makeup, nail polish, and a face-painting kit, all in glittery pink pouches and cases with the mermaid logo for Siren Cosmetics.
+There’s Barbie dolls, some Lisa Frank posters and stickers, and a Talk n’ View Magic Mirror from Beauty in the Beast.
+Most of the presents go to makeup, nail polish, and a face-painting kit.
+They’re all in glittery pink pouches and cases with the mermaid logo for Siren Cosmetics.
 Everyone knows how much time Celia likes to spend in front of Mommy’s vanity.

 But no pony.